About the River

 Tips

 In “normal” water levels in July and August, fishing in the early morning and evening should be pretty…dare we say, “easy.”
 Look for a sand bar drop off and work it.
 If you can find some structure, like a downed tree, even better.
 We’re big fans of Mepp’s (or single blade spinners) for small mouth and jigs for walleye and sauger – live bait is also an option.
 You’ll also find catfish, strippers, musky, northern, sturgeon and a whole bunch of others.
 Here are some additional tips.
+Unless you are an accomplished fisherperson, we HIGHLY recommend you bring other food options with you and if you catch any fish you

 Fishing Licenses

-sell fishing/hunting licenses as well as adult beverages (no glass on the river).
+Right across the street from our shop is Tall Tails, they sell fishing/hunting licenses as well as adult beverages (no glass on the river).
 Remember, the person buying the license needs to be present to purchase a license which may not be the case if you drop your people off at your put in upriver.
+Buy online, will be the best option for most folks. it’s a simple process and you can print or keep the proof of purchase on your cellphone, if you bring it with.

 Fishing Tips and a Special Offer from Tall Tails